-In order to be certified in a particular GE Area or Subarea, courses must have Student Learning Outcomes (SLOs) that are aligned with that specific GE Area or Subarea.
+In order to be certified in a particular GE Subject Area, courses must have Student Learning Outcomes (SLOs) that are aligned with that specific GE Subject Area.
 A separate implementation document defining GE SLOs ("General Education Area-Specific Learning Outcomes" - PDF) was approved by the Academic Senate in its initial iteration, and is maintained by the General Education Governing Committee (GEGC).